Session Replays

 • Importance — show only sessions at certain importance levels

-• Device — filter by mobile or desktop sessions
+• Device — mobile or desktop sessions

 Importance Scoring

-• Network errors — failed API calls or resource loads
+• Network errors — failed requests

 Watching a Replay